cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ## Chapter 7 Introduction to the Three Pillars of Comprehensive Attachment Treatment

-**Chapter 7: Introduction to the Three Pillars of Comprehensive Attachment Treatment**

 **Relational Disturbance**

 - Approximately half of mental health seekers present with issues not related to depression or anxiety disorders.